aumcode/nfx/Guides/DataAccess/README.md

 contained in Rows.

 ### CRUD.Row
-A row is a string of data, it consists of fields where every field is assigned a FieldDef from Schema.
+A row is a string of data, it consists of fields where every field is defined by a FieldDef from Schema.
-A Schema is the property of a Row.
-FieldDef is a property of a field within the row.
+A Schema is a property of a Row.
+FieldDef is a property of a field within a row.
 There are two types of rows:

 * Dynamic Rows